Last updated on May 20th, 2019

 Virginia Auto Insurance Requirements

-The Department of Motor Vehicles (DMV) monitors auto insurance coverage for drivers who register in Virginia.
+The Department of Motor Vehicles (DMV) monitors auto insurance coverage for drivers who register their vehicles in Virginia.
 When you register your vehicle, you are required to provide proof that you have the minimum amount of insurance by law.

 That means you must have: